survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ...
 ```

 It is possible WDS [will support the functionality](https://github.com/webpack/webpack/issues/3153) itself in the future.
-If you want to make it reload itself on change, you should implement a little work-around like this for now.
+If you want to make it reload itself on change, you should implement a little workaround like this for now.

 ## Useful Development Plugins

 As webpack plugin ecosystem is diverse, there are a lot of plugins that can help specifically with development.
 I've listed some of these below to give you a better idea of what's available:

-* [case-sensitive-paths-webpack-plugin](https://www.npmjs.com/package/case-sensitive-paths-webpack-plugin) can be handy when you are developing on case-insensitive environment like macOS or Windows but using case-sensitive environment like Linux for production.
+* [case-sensitive-paths-webpack-plugin](https://www.npmjs.com/package/case-sensitive-paths-webpack-plugin) can be handy when you are developing on a case-insensitive environments like macOS or Windows but using case-sensitive environment like Linux for production.
 * [npm-install-webpack-plugin](https://www.npmjs.com/package/npm-install-webpack-plugin) allows webpack to install and wire the installed packages with your *package.json* as you import new packages to your project.
 It's almost magical this way.
 * [system-bell-webpack-plugin](https://www.npmjs.com/package/system-bell-webpack-plugin) rings the system bell on failure instead of letting webpack fail silently.
 * [friendly-errors-webpack-plugin](https://www.npmjs.com/package/friendly-errors-webpack-plugin) improves on error reporting of webpack.
 It captures common errors and displays them in a friendlier manner, hence the name.
 * [nyan-progress-webpack-plugin](https://www.npmjs.com/package/nyan-progress-webpack-plugin) can be used to get tidier output during the build process.
-Take care with Continuous Integration (CI) systems like Travis, though, as they might clobber the output.
+Take care if you are using Continuous Integration (CI) systems like Travis, though, as they might clobber the output.
 Webpack provides `ProgressPlugin` for the same purpose.
 No nyan there, though.
 * [react-dev-utils](https://www.npmjs.com/package/react-dev-utils) contains webpack utilities developed for [Create React App](https://www.npmjs.com/package/create-react-app).
 Despite its name, they are useful beyond React.
 * [webpack-dashboard](https://www.npmjs.com/package/webpack-dashboard) gives an entire terminal based dashboard over the standard webpack output.
 If you prefer clear visual output, this one will come in handy.